 Common Problems for Epipremnum Pinnatum

-You can keep your plant in any corner; the plant pests will always find it and take away its nutrients.
+You can keep your plant in any corner; pests will always find it and remove its nutrients.

 The Epipremnum Pinnatum plant’s most frequent attackers include spider mites and mealybugs.